jonathanreveille/project3_OC/README.md

 ### Prerequisites
 - pygame v.1.9.6
-- python v.3.7
+- python v.3.7.4

 ### Launch the game
 #### Terminal version
-Fork the project.
+Clone the project.
 Launch your terminal, set yourself into the project root.
 The file that allows you to play in terminal version is : "app.py"
 *  Write in your command line : `python -m app`

 #### The main file for pygame :
-Fork the project.
+Clone the project.
 Launch your terminal, set yourself into the project root.
 The file that allows you to play in terminal version is : "__main__" which is located in the maze2.2.1./macgyver/views
 * write in your commande line : `python -m macgyver`